 How to Use Loose Play in Poker

 Several $1-$2 players with such skills will be caught up when other players won’t play at all.
-Refusing to pay-off stems from the assumption that other players will play hands of specific strengths like assuming an opponent will check down top pair, but will bet two pair or better.
+Refusing to pay off stems from the assumption that other players will play hands of specific strengths like assuming an opponent will check down the top pair, but will bet two pairs or better.

 Here’s the thing, these assumptions are either correct or incorrect since you are just assuming.
 Players at small stakes usually assume such.
-These could lead to playing erroneously or anxiously, before you know it, these players are complaining.
-The ugly part is that if you apply such playing approach, seasoned players can turn your assumptions on you.
+These could lead to playing erroneously or anxiously and before you know it, these players are complaining.
+The ugly part is that if you apply such a playing approach, seasoned players can turn their assumptions on you.
 If you think there’s a flush coming, an opponent will do credit and folds.

 How to Use Loose Play in this Situation

 Remember that loose players tend to make bad hands.
 It’s how “loose” is defined by most players.
-These are the players who are loose play bad preflop hands.
+These are the players who are loose and play bad preflop hands.
 It’s simple, why?
-Bad preflop hands are bad since they make bad postflop hands.
+Bad preflop hands are bad since they make bad post-flop hands.

 Making the Best out of Turn Bets